titusvi/titusvi/README.md

 Welcome to my GitHub profile! 🌟

-I currently work with Python and React Native projects.
+Currently developing projects in Python and React Native.

 ## Connect with me
 - [LinkedIn](https://www.linkedin.com/in/titas-virbickas)